ozgecanmuyanli/OpenGL-PlayGround/README.md

 - **Hello triangle!**

 Triangle is drawn in Normalized Device Coordinates.
+The vertices are sent to shaders using VBO.
+The color of the triangle is decided in fragment shader and given as output with FragColor function.

 ![triangle](Outputs/triangle.PNG)

 - **Textures and Basic Lighting**

 Indexed drawing is implemented to draw a quad with a texture on it.
-Basic lighting calculations are applied according to a given point light position in fragment shader.
+Per-fragment lighting is applied according to a given point light position in fragment shader.

 ![texture](Outputs/texture.PNG)

 - **Random Squares**

-Colored squares are drawn using indexed drawing with a point light.
+Colored squares are drawn using indexed drawing.
+A point light is implemented for the white background.
 The model matrices of squares are generated from random scale, rotate and translate values.
 Color codes are also random uniform values.

 ![random_squares_with_moving_light](Outputs/random_squares_with_moving_light.PNG)

 - **3D transformations**

 3D cube objects are drawn and they are translated using random model matrices.
 The scene is rendered from the camera’s point of view and perspective projection is impelemented.
+Mipmap is generated while sampling texture for cube objects.

 ![3D](Outputs/3D.PNG)